hooverken/azureFunctionAppStuff/azureServiceHealthAlertsToMessageCard/README.md

 See the HOW_TO_IMPLEMENT.md file in this repo for how to get this working in your environment.

-Below is an example (using dummy data) of what the generated message card might look like.
+Below is an example (from an actual alert) of what the generated message card might look like.

 ![Sample Image](https://github.com/hooverken/azureFunctionAppStuff/blob/main/azureServiceHealthAlertsToMessageCard/FunctionAppMessageCardExample.png?raw=true)